 Start the process now for a free ID to vote

-The Wisconsin 2021 Spring Primary is weeks away and the Wisconsin Department of Transportation Division of Motor Vehicles (DMV) wants to be sure people know how to obtain identification, free of charge, that is valid for voting.
+Ahead of the Wisconsin Spring primary on February 21, the Wisconsin Department of Transportation Division of Motor Vehicles (DMV) reminds voters how to obtain identification, free of charge, that is valid for voting.

-Start your application now at wisconsindmv.gov or at a local DMV Customer Service Center.
-To find a DMV, check hours, services and wait times, visit wisconsindmv.gov/centers.
+wisconsindmv.gov or at a local DMV Customer Service Center.
+To find a DMV, check hours, services and wait times, visit

 For more information, contact:

 WisDOT Office of Public Affairs